F4ithfu1Byt35/megabytes/Are-we-all-trying-to-hard.md

 These lyrics are true and follows Gods word.
 Once you have done your part.
 Let it go.
 When you slam the door.
 Let it go and don’t worry about what anyone say’s or does.

-“Likewise the Spirit helps us in our weakness.
+> “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groaning too deep for words.”
-Romans 8:26
+> **Romans 8:26**

 So to answer the question do we try to hard?.
 YES we do, Some people try so hard that it is holding them back from reaching the goals they set out to achieve.
 Some people try so hard and get so caught up in doing what they believe is right that to miss what God wants us to do.
 We all over look the signs that God put in front of us because we get so caught up doing it our way.

-“Whatever you do, do it from the heart for the Lord and not for people.
+> “Whatever you do, do it from the heart for the Lord and not for people.
 You know that you will receive an inheritance as a reward.
-You serve the Lord Christ.”
-COLOSSIANS 3:23-24
+You serve the Lord Christ.” > **Colossians 3:23-24**

-”Commit your work to the Lord, and your plans will succeed.”
-PROVERBS 16:3
+> ”Commit your work to the Lord, and your plans will succeed.”
+> **Proverbs 16:3**

 So keep trying.
 Just don't try "too hard" it could be your downfall.
 Make sure we are not trying so hard we can not see the signs the God is giving us to give our problems, our goals, our plans to Him.

-“Cast your cares on the LORD and he will sustain you; he will never let the righteous be shaken.”
-Psalms 55:22
+> “Cast your cares on the LORD and he will sustain you; he will never let the righteous be shaken.”
+> **Psalms 55:22**

-“No one can serve two masters.
+> “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.25 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 26 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 27 Can any one of you by worrying add a single hour to your life?
 28 “And why do you worry about clothes?
 See how the flowers of the field grow.
 They do not labor or spin.
 29 Yet I tell you that not even Solomon in all his splendor was dressed like one of these.
 30 If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you—you of little faith?
 31 So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 32 For the pagans run after all these things, and your heavenly Father knows that you need them.
 33 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 34 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own."
-Matthew 6:24-34
+> **Matthew 6:24-34**